 However, a fast-moving and finely tuned supply chain like Zara’s requires constant attention to keep it running smoothly.
 Supply chain planners and managers are always watching customer demand and making adjustments to manufacturing and supply chain operations.
 The screenshot below shows the result of one simulation using the supply chain model outlined above.
 Adjustments need to be made to production rates, vehicles, and delivery routes and schedules to get this supply chain to work well.

-[ Get a free three day evaluation account on SCM Globe to further explore and simulate operations of the Zara supply chain — send email to email@example.com.
-If you have already registered and purchased 90 days access on SCM Globe then you can just load a copy of the Zara supply chain from the library into your account.
-Be sure to look at Getting Started before working on this case study. ]
+[ Get a complementary one week evaluation account on SCM Globe to simulate and explore the Zara supply chain — request at: firstname.lastname@example.org.
+If you already have an account you can load a copy of the Zara supply chain from the online library.
+This is an advanced case so be sure to look at Getting Started. ]

 Zara is a clothing and fashion retailer that uses its supply chain to significantly change the way it operates in a very traditional industry.
 No other competitor can copy its business model until it first copies its supply chain.
 And since supply chains are composed of people, process, and technology, even the latest and greatest technology is not a competitive advantage all by itself.
 People must be well trained, and processes must be put in place that enable people to apply their training and their technology to best effect.